DesignerNeha011/T-shirt-Mockup/README.md

 # Hoodie Mockups Repository

-Welcome to the official Bitbucket repository for [Hoodie Mockups](https://www.mockupdaddy.com/hoodie-mockup), brought to you by MockupDaddy.
+Welcome to the official Github repository for [Hoodie Mockups](https://www.mockupdaddy.com/hoodie-mockup), brought to you by MockupDaddy.
 This repository is dedicated to designers, marketers, and creators looking for top-quality mockups to enhance their projects and presentations.
 Dive in and discover how hoodie mockups can transform your visual content, elevate your branding, and drive engagement like never before.

 ![image](https://github.com/user-attachments/assets/3542150e-1f1e-4f5c-bd74-256ef83708a5)